FilledStacks/smart_flare/README.md

 ## Installation

-Add smart_slare as dependency to your pubspec file.
+Add smart_flare as dependency to your pubspec file.

 ```
 smart_flare: any